Updated October 2020 Fact Sheet PDF

 Arbitration is a non-judicial proceeding used as an alternative form of dispute resolution.
 Arbitration may be agreed to by the parties, required by a provision in a contract for settling disputes, or provided for under statute.
 In a contract, the parties often agree to have the matter determined by a panel, such as one provided by the American Arbitration Association (AAA; which has a specific set of rules), a retired judge, some other respected lawyer, or some organization that provides these services.
 The decision of an arbitrator may be converted into a legal judgment on petition to the court unless some party has protested that there has been a gross injustice, collusion, or fraud.

-Under AAA Rules, the Following Fees Apply to Arbitration
+Under AAA Rules, the Following Filing Fees Apply

-The filing fee: a nonrefundable $200 payable due in full at the time of filing by the consumer unless the parties agree otherwise.
-The hearing room fee: the responsibility of the business who is suing you or who you are suing.
+Nonrefundable $200 payment due in full at the time of filing by the consumer unless the parties agree otherwise.

 What Must Be Proven

 If you (the claimant) have filed a claim, you must explain the circumstances of the dispute, providing evidence to support your claim of why you are entitled to relief.
 If you (the respondent) are responding to a claim, you must explain why the claimant is not entitled to relief, providing evidence to support your response.

 In addition, the following must be given to the AAA:

 - names and addresses of the consumer and the business, and the names of the representatives of the consumer and the business